Best Easy Pesto Recipe

-Quick and easy, creamy fresh basil pesto recipe you can whip up in 5 minutes or less.
+Quick and easy, creamy fresh basil Pesto Recipe you can whip up in 5 minutes or less.
 Perfect for dipping bread or topping fish, chicken, or vegetables!

 How do you use pesto?
 Let me count the ways in some of my favorite recipes: Pesto Chicken Pizza, Pesto Chicken Sandwiches, Pesto Chicken Pasta Salad, and Garlic Pesto Turkey Burgers.